How To Install NodeJS On Linux - OSTechNix

 Sample output:

-2. Install Nodejs using your distribution’s package manager (Stable, but outdated versions)
+2. Install Nodejs on Linux using your distribution's package manager (Stable, but outdated versions)

 Nodejs is available in the default repositories of most Linux distributions.
 It might not be latest version, but stable.

-If you want to have a stable Node.js on your Linux, you better install it using your distribution’s package manager as shown below.
+If you want to have a stable Node.js on your Linux, you better install it using your distribution's package manager as shown below.

 On Arch Linux and its derivatives like Antergos, Manajaro Linux, run the following command to install it: